 During development of the FY 2018 budget, the Resort Tax Fund was unable to fund \$2.6 million of services provided by the General Fund.
-This proposed increase in funding is the first step towards the Resort Tax Fund increasing its contribution to fully cover costs for services provided by the General Fund.
+The proposed increase in funding is the includes an increase of \$500,000, which is the first step towards the Resort Tax Fund increasing its contribution to fully cover the costs for services provided by the General Fund.

-Recommended Reductions/Efficiencies - Attachment B (\$48,000)
+Recommended Reductions/Efficiencies - Attachment B (\$121,000)